 Here’s a look at just some of United Airlines’ fare classes, for example.

-There are close to a dozen or more different fare classes for even a standard economy seat, each with its own set of rules for upgrades, earning miles, and more.
+There are close to two dozen or more different fare classes for even a standard economy seat, each with its own set of rules for upgrades, earning miles, and more.
 Basic economy fares – the bare-bones tickets sans seat assignments or checked baggage – are represented by an entirely different fare class.
 Even award fares booked with miles have a distinct classification.

 Here’s the important part: Every fare class has its own price.
 So when the cheapest fare class sells out – or an airline simply decides to remove that fare class – the price will jump up to the next, higher-priced class.